solana-foundation/developer-content/README.md

 The "core documentation" within this repo is generalized to the Solana protocol as a whole and not the specific implementations of any given Validator client.

-If you are looking for the documentation of a specific Validator client's implementation, consult their respective documentation:
+For specific validator clients, consult their respective documentation:

 | Validator Client         | Repo                                                               | Website                                                |
 | ------------------------ | ------------------------------------------------------------------ | ------------------------------------------------------ |